 - CPU: RIOS custom fabbed 80486SX-33

-- RAM: 4MB integrated on the motherboard, plus 16MB integrated on the adapter board, for a total of 20MB recognized
+- RAM: 4MB integrated on the motherboard, plus a 16MB proprietary expansion board, for a total of 20MB recognized

 - Chipset: Uncertain, but probably a RIOS custom fab arrangement.